jaqobb/dependency-injector/README.md

 All downloaded dependencies are cached inside ".dependencies" folder in your user home folder.
 The reason they are saved like that is to prevent program to download the same library several times and to allow other projects that use this project to use already downloaded dependencies.

 ### End
 That's all!
-Thank you for using Dependency-Injector!
+Thank you for using Dependency Injector!